 - Tea Tree oil — we like this Quality Tea Tree Essential Oil

 Method: Mix two teaspoons of tea tree oil with two cups of water in a spray bottle.
 Spray it onto the mold and leave it there — don’t wash it off.
 Tea tree oil has a nice fresh, pepperminty scent, so it’s far less offensive to leave on as a permanent solution than vinegar.
 The scent will linger for a few days, but no longer.

 - Hydrogen peroxide (3%) — we like this Hydrogen Peroxide Solution

 For areas where mold is particularly bad, get some chemical help from hydrogen peroxide.

-Method: Pour hydrogen peroxide into a spray bottle and spray it onto the mold in question.
+Method: Pour hydrogen peroxide and spray it onto the mold in question.
 Leave for 10 minutes before scrubbing clean.
 Wipe with a damp cloth to remove all traces of mold spores.
 To make this solution even more effective, add vinegar.

 💡Tip: If you’re going to store the bottle, store it in a dark area, since light tends to break down hydrogen peroxide’s potency, rendering it less effective.